Mechanical breakdowns happen eventually to everyone. You have many places to turn if you need money immediately to fix your car.

-- Income from employment
+- Income from employment or government benefits

-- Enter banking information
+- Employer contact information

-- Routing and account number
+- Bank account and routing number

 - Verify your identity

-- Enable lender to wire money
+- Enable the lender to wire money

 - Permit monthly drafting to ensure prompt payment

 Emergency car repair assistance is challenging to find when time is of the essence.
 It may not be your best way to raise money swiftly because the process often takes a long time.

 Car repair financial assistance is scarce because churches and charitable organizations have limited resources but a high demand for free services.
 Government programs through DHS move at a turtle’s pace.